samrocketman/jervis/sonarqube/README.md

     ./gradlew sonar

-and see the results appear.
+Visit http://localhost:9000/ and see the results appear.

 # Starting and stopping SonarQube